xDin/replay-reader/README.md

 });
 ```

+### Elimination events

+`playerElim` events now include the eliminator and eliminated player locations as well as the computed distance between them.

 ## Optimizing Runtime
 You (very) often don't need all of the data that is parsed, which is why there is an option that lets you specify which data you want to parse.
 It will also greatly improve the parser's speed.
 The tutorial on how to do that is [here](./docs/addOwnExports.md).